GeZhouyang/GeZhouyang.github.io/_pages/about.md

 ---

 I am a postdoc in fluid mechanics at the University of British Columbia in Vancouver, Canada.
-Officially, I am also affiliated with KTH Royal Institute of Technology in Stockholm, Sweden, though I am currently in Canada.
+Officially, I am also affiliated with KTH Royal Institute of Technology in Stockholm, Sweden.

 My research is at the intersection of complex fluids, multiphase flow, and active matter.
-Specifically, I study dense particle suspensions -- the "simplest" complex fluids which display many interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
+Specifically, I study dense particle suspensions -- the "simplest" complex fluids that display a multitude of interesting phenomena such as self-organization, enhanced diffusion, or even "superfluidic" rheologies.
 The main question my research tries to answer is "_How do hydrodynamic interactions affect those behaviors?_"
 Addressing this question is not only of fundamental physical interest (nonequilibrium statistical mechanics), but also has practical implications in applications as diverse as directed drug delivery and biofuel production.